quimnuss/EcoDuet/README.md

 - [x] Fase 2: Begin Empty start Fase
 - [x] Create a Tutorial Level
 - [x] Add a Tree Elder
-- [~] Add visual instructions to the Tutorial level on what to do
+- [-] Add visual instructions to the Tutorial level on what to do
 - [x] Make a pig elder seed, a fox elder seed and a stag elder seed.
-- [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
+- [x] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
 - [x] Add a Level select menu
-- [ ] Make the elder in extinction rates, do something to the environment so that it survives
+- [ ] Make the elder with extinction rates and the player has to do something to the environment so that it survives

 Empty levels could be actually a tutorial level.
 That way we practice travelling between maps as well.